 Never Trust, Always Verify

 The fundamental principle of Zero Trust Edge is to never trust any user or device, regardless of their location or network.
-Every access request must be verified based on identity, device health, and other contextual factors.
+Therefore, every access request must be verified based on identity, device health, and other contextual factors.
 This principle ensures that even if an attacker gains access to the network, they cannot move laterally or access sensitive resources without proper authorization.

 Least Privilege Access